True Crime: Streets of LA: Sales and awards

 The game was a commercial success.
-During its first two weeks on release in North America, it sold over 300,000 units across all platforms.
+During its first two weeks upon release in North America, it sold over 300,000 units across all platforms.
 By the end of its first month, it had sold over 600,000 units.
 By July 2006, the PlayStation 2 version of True Crime had sold 1.5 million units and earned $65 million in the United States.
 Next Generation ranked it as the 27th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Combined sales of True Crime console games reached 2.8 million units in the United States by July 2006.
 In the United Kingdom, the PlayStation 2 version received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 units.
 Ultimately, the game went on to sell over 3 million units worldwide across all platforms.

 At the 2003 Spike Video Game Awards, True Crime was nominated for five awards; "Best Action Game", "Best Animation", "Best Music", and two "Best Performance by a Human" nominations (Christopher Walken as George and Snoop Dogg as himself).
 It won Best Action Game, but lost in the other categories; Best Animation was given to Dead or Alive Xtreme Beach Volleyball, Best Music to Def Jam Vendetta and Best Performance by a Human to Ray Liotta in Grand Theft Auto: Vice City.
-It was also nominated for "Most Innovative Story Design - Interactive Media", and Snoop Dogg was nominated for "Outstanding Character from an Interactive Media" at the 2004 Satellite Awards.
-It lost in the first category to XIII.
-Snoop Dogg lost to Ray Liotta's performance in Vice City.
+It was also nominated for "Most Innovative Story Design – Interactive Media", and Snoop Dogg was nominated for "Outstanding Character from an Interactive Media" at the 2004 Satellite Awards; it lost in the first category to XIII, while Snoop Dogg lost to Ray Liotta's performance in Vice City.
 It was also nominated for the "Technical Achievement" award at the 1st British Academy Games Awards in 2004, losing to EyeToy: Play.
+During the 7th Annual Interactive Achievement Awards, True Crime received nominations for "Outstanding Achievement in Licensed Soundtrack" and "Outstanding Achievement in Character Performance – Male" for Snoop Dogg's vocal portrayal of himself.